pedroSG94/easyYT/README.md

 ```
 - Get YouTube Data API OAuth 2.0 key for your project here:
   https://console.developers.google.com.
-  You don't need use your key anywhere. you may need to wait some minutes for let Google process the key)
+  You don't need use your key anywhere.
+You may need to wait some minutes for let Google process the key)

 #Code example